SizeUp to 10.8 inches (27 cm)

 - Maximum length of 10.8 inches (27.4 cm).

-- Body is typically white, tan or gold with black spots that increase in size from the head, back towards the tail.
+- The body is typically white, tan or gold with black spots that increase in size from the head towards the tail.

-- Dorsal, pectoral and caudal fins are predominantly black with white to clear edges.
-The two anal fins are also pale, with small black triangles located close to the body.
+- Dorsal, pectoral and caudal fins are predominantly black with white edges.
+The two anal fins are also pale, with small black triangles close to the body.

 - Barbles are typically white.